Lesson

 • Identify and explain different types of energy storage technologies and how they work

-• Understand the specific applications and advantages of battery energy storage, pumped hydro storage, compressed air energy storage, thermal energy storage and flywheel energy storage.
+• Understand the specific applications and advantages of battery energy storage, pumped hydro storage, compressed air energy storage, thermal energy storage and flywheel energy storage

-Tutorial Duration: 20 minutes approximately
+Video Duration: 20 minutes approximately.

 Lesson Notes